import numpy as np

 func.plot(log_contour=True, ax=ax[0])

-ax[0].set_title("Standard Newton (gets stuck)")
+ax[0].set_title("Standard Newton flow (gets stuck)")

 func = FunctionDescent('star')

-optimizer = tz.Modular(
+optimizer = tz.Optimizer(

 func.parameters(),